SAP-archive/BUILD/Contribution.md

 ##<a name="How Do I Report Issues?"></a> How Do I Report Issues?

 We appreciate all efforts to notify us if something goes wrong.
-However, we have limited capacity, and only support real bugs that are reported according to the describe [here](https://github.wdf.sap.corp/Norman/Norman/blob/master/Contributing.md).
+However, we have limited capacity, and only support real bugs that are reported with the following criteria:

+ * It must be a real, current bug
+ * It must not be a duplicate
+ * It must be producible
+ * It must have a good summary
+ * It must be well-documented
+ * It must contains a minimal example
+ * It must conform to this [template](https://github.wdf.sap.corp/Norman/Norman/blob/master/bug_report_template.md)

+For more comprehensive guidelines on reporting issues, please refer to <a href="#How Do I Report Issues?">    How Do I Report Issues?</a> section.

 Once you have acquainted yourself with the guidelines, you can go to project Issue Tracker to report the issue.
 To report and issue, you simple open the Issue Tracker in the project, and click the <b>New Issue</b> button.